Is the library open? What are the new rules and accommodations to follow?

-The UTSC Library opens Tuesday, Sept.
-8 at 10am.
-Study spaces will be available to book via the library booking system.
+The UTSC Library is open for study space.
+Seating for study spaces will be available to book via the library booking system.

 What are the library hours?